KianooshSoleimani/expo-ci-cd/CI_CD_SETUP.md

 1. **"Authentication failed"**

-   - Check that your `EXPO_TOKEN` is correctly set in GitHub secrets
+   - Check that your `EXPO_TOKEN` is correctly set in the "CI CD" environment
    - Verify the token hasn't expired
+   - Make sure the token is in the environment, not in repository secrets

 2. **"Project not found"**